• Menu

 Go For Sushi

 The 600 sushi restaurants in Greater Vancouver account for about 10% of the city’s total eateries, making them as common as coffee shops.
 Still not impressed by the number?
-Los Angeles only has 300, and they’re seven times bigger.
+Los Angeles only has 300.

 Vancouverites are sushi mad – but that’s because there’s an abundance of affordable yet delicious fish available around all of coastal British Columbia.